 Partners play a very important role in the success of CSoC.
 CSoC intends to ensure that efforts on behalf of children and families are integrated across systems.
 CSoC is a family driven process.
-Therefore, referrals should be made with parent's knowledge, consent and participation.
+Therefore, referrals should be made with parent's/guardian's knowledge, consent and participation.

 When contacting a Healthy Louisiana Plan to make a referral for CSoC, the following process will take place:

 - Contact the plan with the parent/guardian present or on the phone